Beware UserDefaults: a tale of hard to find bugs, and lost data

 I don’t love this solution, because it effectively makes UserDefaults either an asynchronous API (“Is it available?
 No?
 Okay I’ll wait here until it is.”), or one where you can only trust its values sometimes, because unlike the Keychain API for instance, UserDefaults API itself does not expose any information about this when you try to access it when it’s in a locked state.

-Further, some developers have reported UserDefaults still being unavailable even once isProtectedDataAvailable returns true.
+Further, some developers have reported UserDefaults still being unavailable even once isProtectedDataAvailable returns true, presumably where (for one reason or another) UserDefaults isn’t reading the disk store back into memory even though the file became available.

 Solution 2